shutterstock/public-api-javascript-sdk/docs/EditorialImagesApi.md

 **(Deprecated) License editorial content**

 Deprecated; use `POST /v2/editorial/images/licenses` instead to get licenses for one or more editorial images.
 You must specify the country and one or more editorial images to license.
+The download links in the response are valid for 8 hours.

 ### Example